fieldtrip/website/tutorial/coregistration_opm.md

     headshape.fid = fid_measured

-We also have the definition of the OPM sensor locations with the corresponding set of reference points for the FieldLine beta 2 helmet.
+We also have the template specification of the OPM sensor locations with the corresponding set of reference points for the FieldLine beta 2 helmet.
 The **[ft_plot_sens](/reference/ft_plot_sens)** function will also plot the reference points or fiducials.

-    load fieldlinebeta2;
+    fieldlinebeta2 = ft_read_sens('fieldlinebeta2.mat');
     fieldlinebeta2 = ft_convert_units(fieldlinebeta2, 'mm');
     fid_helmet     = fieldlinebeta2.fid;